“Thrilling, dangerous, necessary” –NPR

 “Spillman brilliantly—thrillingly—captures the velocity and the changing sounds of youth as it simultaneously hurls away from, and toward, home. ” —Nick Flynn

-Rob Spillman is the author of acclaimed memoir All Tomorrow’s Parties (Grove Atlantic, 2017) and the editor and co-founder of Tin House, an eighteen-year-old bi-coastal (Brooklyn, New York and Portland, Oregon) literary magazine.
+Rob Spillman is the author of acclaimed memoir All Tomorrow’s Parties (Grove Atlantic, 2017), about which Anthony Doerr writes: “If you’ve ever been young, in love, and desperate to live an authentic life, this book is for you: a ravishing memoir about a young man’s quest for art, meaning, and a place to call home.”
+Spillman is also the editor and co-founder of Tin House, an eighteen-year-old bi-coastal (Brooklyn, New York and Portland, Oregon) literary magazine.
 He is the 2015 recipient of the PEN/Nora Magid Award for Editing as well as the 2015 VIDO Award from VIDA.
 A Barnes & Noble Discover Great New Writers pick, the book has received praise from the New York Times, and starred reviews from Kirkus, Publishers Weekly, and Booklist.

 Poets & Writers named him, “One of the most prominent figures in independent publishing.”
 He is a widely published and praised essayist, with essays, reviews, and criticism appearing in Salon, Guernica, the New York Times Book Review, Bookforum, the Boston Review, Connoisseur, Details, GQ, Guernica, Nerve, Rolling Stone, Salon, Spin, Sports Illustrated, Time, Vanity Fair, Vogue, among other magazines, newspapers, and essay collections.
 He also served as the Chair of the 2017 PEN World Voices Curatorial Committee.